FabricMC/fabric-docs/develop/dynamic-registry.md

 ::: warning

-If accessing the `RegistryAccess` instance from a Client only class such as `ClientLevel` then, you can only access the **synced registries**.
+Only **synced registries** are available if accessing the `RegistryAccess` instance from a Client only class such as `ClientLevel`.

 :::

 #### Get the Entire Registry {#get-the-entire-registry}

+<<< @/reference/latest/src/main/java/com/example/docs/dynamic_registries/ExampleModRegistries.java#get_registry

+Usage:

-<<< @/reference/latest/src/main/java/com/example/docs/dynamic_registries/AccessMyModRegistryEntry.java#getMyRegistry
+<<< @/reference/latest/src/main/java/com/example/docs/dynamic_registries/ExampleModRegistries.java#get_registry_usage

 #### Get a Specific Entry {#get-a-specific-entry}

+<<< @/reference/latest/src/main/java/com/example/docs/dynamic_registries/ExampleModRegistries.java#get_specific_registry_entry

+Usage:

-<<< @/reference/latest/src/main/java/com/example/docs/dynamic_registries/AccessMyModRegistryEntry.java#getSpecificEntry
+<<< @/reference/latest/src/main/java/com/example/docs/dynamic_registries/ExampleModRegistries.java#get_specific_registry_entry_usage

-The `entryId` is built from the entry namespace and the JSON filename.
-For example:

-- `data/example-mod/example-mod/my_registry_key/my_registry_entry_1.json` becomes `Identifier.fromNamespaceAndPath("example-mod", "my_registry_entry_1")`.
+Read [Entry ID](#entry-id) to know how to get the `entryId`.

+In our case we can use this method to get the entry for magic skill used by user on server, then extract the [`onUseMcFunction`](#class-setup) field to execute the mcfunction.

 #### Iterate Over All Entries {#iterate-over-all-entries}

+<<< @/reference/latest/src/main/java/com/example/docs/dynamic_registries/ExampleModRegistries.java#iterate_over_registry_entries

+Usage:

-<<< @/reference/latest/src/main/java/com/example/docs/dynamic_registries/AccessMyModRegistryEntry.java#iterateOverMyRegistry
+<<< @/reference/latest/src/main/java/com/example/docs/dynamic_registries/ExampleModRegistries.java#iterate_over_registry_entries_usage

+In our case we can use this method to get all the entries in the registry and show them in a client UI.

 ### Tags For Custom Registry Entries {#tags-for-custom-registry-entries}

 Tags are a way to group multiple entries together.
-For example,

-* If your custom registry is for skills, then you can create tags like _physical_, _magical_, etc. to group similar skills.
+For example, we can create tags like _defensive_, _attacking_, etc. to group similar magic skills together.

-Tags are defined in `data/<entry namespace>/tags/<registry namespace>/<registry path>/`.
+Tags are defined in

+`data/<entry namespace>/tags/<registry namespace>/<registry path>/`.

-In this example, if we want to create a tag for our `MyModRegistryEntry`, we would create a tag file like:
+In this example, if we want to create a tag for our [`MagicSkillsRegistryEntry`](#class-setup), we would create a tag file like:

-`data/example-mod/tags/example-mod/my_registry_key/mytag.json`
+`data/example-mod/tags/example-mod/magic_skills_registry/attacking_skills.json`

-<<< @/reference/latest/src/main/resources/data/example-mod/tags/example-mod/my_registry_key/mytag.json
+<<< @/reference/latest/src/main/resources/data/example-mod/tags/example-mod/magic_skills_registry/attacking_skills.json

 #### Using Tags In Code {#using-tags-in-code}

 Create a tag key for the tag to check if entries are present in the tag or not.

+<<< @/reference/latest/src/main/java/com/example/docs/dynamic_registries/ExampleModTags.java#tag

+We can use this method to check if a spell is an attacking spell or not.

-<<< @/reference/latest/src/main/java/com/example/docs/dynamic_registries/MyRegistryTags.java#tag
+<<< @/reference/latest/src/main/java/com/example/docs/dynamic_registries/ExampleModTags.java#tag_usage